-This program is intended to work with and complement an existing CDBG-DR Program; therefore, the eligible applicants are outlined below:168
+This program is intended to work with and complement an existing CDBG-DR Program; therefore, the eligible applicants are outlined below:

-168 There may be some limitations in cases of rehabilitation.
+&lt;sup>190 There may be some limitations in cases of rehabilitation.
 Those limitations will be described in the Programs Guidelines.